aomader/arc-diagrams/README.md

 Due to the above mentioned problems with the specifications stated in the paper, I use the following ones instead.

-### Maximal Matching Pair

-I use the adapted version of definition 1.3 presented in the previous chapter.

-> 1.3: _Consecutive_: _X_ occurs before _Y_, and there is no substring Z,
-> identical to X and Y, **whose beginning is located after the end of X and
-> its ending is located before the beginning of Y.**

 [arc diagrams]: http://innovis.cpsc.ucalgary.ca/innovis/uploads/Courses/InformationVisualizationDetails2009/Wattenberg2002.pdf
 [suffix_tree]: http://cs.au.dk/~mailund/suffix_tree.html